Shri Dhanpat Rai Sachdeva Memorial International Chess Festival 2026

 Marina Dreams Banquets, Wazirpur, New Delhi, India

-Players are requested to arrange accommodation on their own.
-However, the prospectus lists several nearby hotel options for reference, including Hotel Golden Keys Inn, Red Coral at Netaji Subhash Place Metro, J60 Suites, Hotel Luxury Inn, Hotel White Saffron, and Hotel Dev Palace.
+Players must arrange accommodation on their own.
+However, the prospectus lists several nearby hotel options for reference only, including Hotel Golden Keys Inn, Red Coral @ Netaji Subhash Palace Metro, J60 Suites, Hotel Luxury Inn, Hotel White Saffron, and Hotel Dev Palace, along with approximate distances from the venue.

 🚗 How to Get There